Provo,

 antique toys and games.
 A doll repair facility is also available.
 Tue-Sat 1-5

-The museum, located in Pioneer Park, displays Western art and artifacts from
+The museum, located in North Park, displays Western art and artifacts from early

-early Utah.
-North of the museum are original cabins of the second fort, built
+Utah.
+North of the museum are original cabins of the second fort, built after

 Provo